 You can work as a Dog Groomer without formal qualifications.
 However, a VET course in pet grooming or animal studies like a Certificate III in Pet Grooming or short dog grooming courses makes you more skilled, credible, and competent.

 Keep reading this blog.
-Find out the job responsibilities, outlook, earning potential, and qualifications of a Dog Groomer and the steps to pursue this career.
+Learn about the job responsibilities, dog grooming courses, outlook, earning potential, salary, qualifications, and the steps to pursue this career.

 1. What Is A Dog Groomer?